A Useful Guide to Retroverted Uterus

 A retroverted uterus is diagnosed based on the symptoms the patients encounter.
 Some of the common symptoms include:

 - Reduced blood flow

 - Painful bowel movements

 Retroverted uterus mainly affects the capability of a woman to conceive.
-This is caused by the adhesions that pull the uterus out-of-shape in the backward direction as they obstruct the ovaries and lead to ovulation problems, which leads to problems getting pregnant.
+This is caused by the adhesions that pull the uterus out of shape in the backward direction.
+Unfortunately, this often obstructs the ovaries and leads to ovulation problems, which leads to problems getting pregnant.

-Another after-effect of retroverted uterus is incarcerated uterus, in which the uterus is stuck within the pelvic region itself during the second trimester of pregnancy, instead of rectifying its position.
+Another after-effect of retroverted uterus is incarcerated uterus.
+This means that the uterus is stuck within the pelvic region itself during the second trimester of pregnancy, instead of rectifying to its proper position.
 This is a painful condition and often results in miscarriage.